FangLinHe/FangLinHe.github.io/_posts/2020-12-28-swift-stanford-lecture-2-notes.md

 * The other direction (View wants to change Model):
   * ViewModel **processes the user's intent**
   * Related architecture: **Model-View-Intent**
-  * E.g. in the card memory game, the intent is when the user chooses a card --> the View will **call an Intent fucntion** in the ViewModel --> the ViewModel will **modify the Model** --> the Model notices changes --> the ViewModel might interpret --> the ViewModel publishes "something changed"
+  * E.g. in the card memory game, the intent is when the user chooses a card &rarr; the View will **call an Intent fucntion** in the ViewModel &rarr; the ViewModel will **modify the Model** &rarr; the Model notices changes &rarr; the ViewModel might interpret &rarr; the ViewModel publishes "something changed"

 <div><img src="/images/2020-12-28-swift-stanford-lecture-2-notes-2.png" style="max-width:800px;width:100%" /></div>